DomilsonFirmino/PublicationsAPI/README.md

 ### comments

 - **Show Comment:** `GET /api/comments/{id}`
-- - Return a single commnet, with all its comments and user
+- - Return a single commnet, with all its comments, user and pagination {?size={value}} to paginate

 - **Create comment:** `POST api/comments/`
 #### Autorization